 THIS DOCUMENT WAS PREPARED BY (name of slate mailer organization or committee primarily formed to support or oppose one or more ballot measures), NOT AN OFFICIAL POLITICAL PARTY ORGANIZATION.
 Appearance in this mailer does not necessarily imply endorsement of others appearing in this mailer, nor does it imply endorsement of, or opposition to, any issues set forth in this mailer.
-Appearance is paid for and authorized by each candidate and ballot measure which that is designated by an \ has been paid for.
+Appearanceby each candidate and ballot measure that is designated by an has been paid for.